vzarytovskii/pdb-rs/pdbtool/README.md

 Commands:
   add-src     Adds source file contents to the PDB.
 The contents are embedded directly within the PDB.
 WinDbg and Visual Studio can both extract the source files copy        Copies a PDB from one file to another.
 All stream contents are preserved exactly, byte-for-byte.
-The blocks within streams are laid out sequentially test
-  dump
-  save
-  find        Searches the DBI Section Contributions table find-name   Searches the TPI Stream for a given type counts      Counts the number of records and record sizes for a given set of PDBs hexdump     Dumps part of a file (any file, not just a PDB) as a hex dump.
-If you want to dump a specific stream, then use the `dump <filename> hex` command instead pdz-encode
-  help        Print this message or the help of the given subcommand(s)
+The blocks within streams are laid out sequentially test dump save find        Searches the DBI Section Contributions table find-name   Searches the TPI Stream for a given type counts      Counts the number of records and record sizes for a given set of PDBs hexdump     Dumps part of a file (any file, not just a PDB) as a hex dump.
+If you want to dump a specific stream, then use the `dump <filename> hex` command instead pdz-encode help        Print this message or the help of the given subcommand(s)

 Options:
       --quiet        Reduce logging to just warnings and errors in `mspdb` and `pdbtool` modules --verbose      Turn on debug output in all `mspdb` and `pdbtool` modules.
 Noisy!
       --timestamps   Show timestamps in log messages
       --tracy        Connect to Tracy (diagnostics tool).
-Requires that the `tracy` Cargo feature be enabled -h, --help        Print help
+Requires that the `tracy` Cargo feature be enabled --interactive  Launch interactive TUI mode for exploring PDB files -h, --help         Print help
 ```

 ## Help - dump